 \subsection{Experiments towards Neutron Capture Rates}

 For a long time, the determination of neutron capture rates on neutron-rich nuclei has been considered of secondary relevance for the simulation of r-process nucleosynthesis and scenarios.
-This is due to the fact that the r~process is governed by an $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium, where the actual reaction rates cancel out as described earlier.
-However, after freeze-out the equilibrium is no longer maintained and neutron capture reactions on the neutron-rich r-process reaction products may well shift the abundance distribution towards heavier nuclei.
-Sensitivity studies with variations of the neutron capture rates by factors of ten result in significant variations in the resulting abundances of the heavy elements as a function of the astrophysical trajectories that are used~\citep{Mumpower2015}, but the experimental measurements of neutron capture on exotic beams pose significant challenges, both in the production of the exotic nuclei as well as the neutrons and in turn the measurements of the reaction rates.
+This is due to the fact that the r-process is governed by an $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium, where the actual reaction rates cancel out as described earlier.
+However, after freeze-out the equilibrium is no longer maintained and neutron capture reactions on the neutron-rich reaction products may well shift the abundance distribution towards heavier nuclei.
+Sensitivity studies with variations of the neutron capture rates by factors of ten can result in significant variations in the resulting abundances of the heavy elements~\citep{Mumpower2015}.
+However, the experimental measurements of neutron capture on exotic beams pose significant challenges, both in the production of the exotic nuclei as well as the neutrons and in turn in the measurements of the reaction rates.

-While the direct measurement of neutron capture reactions on stable and even long-lived radioactive for the s~process has been very successful \cite{Guerrero2017}, a similar approach to study neutron capture on short-lived neutron rich isotopes provides considerable challenges.
+While the direct measurement of neutron capture reactions on stable and even long-lived radioactive for the s-process has been very successful \cite{Guerrero2017}, a similar approach to study neutron capture on short-lived neutron-rich isotopes provides considerable challenges.
 Most of the r-process neutron capture rates rely on theoretical predictions based on the Hauser-Feshbach statistical model formalism \cite{Rauscher.Thielemann.Kratz:1997,Goriely:1998}.
-To test and verify these predictions a number of indirect methods have been developed over the last decade as a first step towards this goal.
-This includes the so-called Oslo method \cite{Guttormsen1987} as well as the surrogate reaction technique \cite{Escher2012}, while new methods are being envisioned towards a direct experimental approach.
+To test and verify these predictions a number of indirect methods have been developed over the last decade.
+This includes the so-called Oslo method \cite{Guttormsen1987} as well as the surrogate reaction technique \cite{Escher2012,Kozub2012,Manning.Arbanas.ea:2019,Tang.Key.ea:2020}, while new methods are being envisioned towards a direct experimental approach.